 Some Companies also started to develop their commercial distribution of Linux Red Hat and SUSE.

 An eventful year for Linux because the first time they arrange an exhibition called Linux Expo mainly to promote their products worldwide.
 It was a huge success so they traditionally arrange the Expo for several years.

 It was the first trade show of its kind and featured much software and updates by various marketers.
 This gained interest for the OS and all major players in the industries are stated to think of it.

 First, three platforms DEC Alpha(computer), MIPS, and Sun SPARC(computer) are running successfully with Linux version 1.2 Over the years, it was ported to many different platforms with a specific business model.

 Linux Kernel version 2.0 was released with SMP (Symmetric multiprocessing or shared-memory multiprocessing) support.

 SMP is a standard hardware architecture where two or more identical processors are connected to a shared single main memory.
 First-time multiprocessor support for Linux is possible with SMP.

 Dual-core, Quad-core processor was unavailable those days but having motherboards with two physical processors in them was available, Linux supports both multi-hardware and multiprocessing.
 This is a big milestone achieved by Linux.

-So now an OS that supports multiprocessing was created huge hope in the server industry, encourage large organizations to use Linux more and more.
+So now an OS that supports multiprocessing was created huge hope in the server industry, encouraging large organizations to use Linux more and more.